lucylai96/lucylai96.github.io/blog/gradapps.md

 ## Application components

 ### I need examples of application materials?!?
 It helped me immensely to read and model my application essays after other successful applicants’ (mostly friends/recently graduated Rice alumni).
-(2022 Update) To pass along the favor, I am providing **three (3)*** examples: my Harvard, Stanford, and NYU essays, in particular to illustrate 1) how little they actually differ, and 2) how a diversity/history statement looks like compared to the personal statement (NYU).
+(2022 Update) To pass along the favor, I am providing three examples: [my Harvard, Stanford, and NYU essays](./files/phd_apps.zip), in particular to illustrate 1) how little they actually differ, and 2) how a diversity/history statement looks like compared to the personal statement (NYU).

 Now onto the application components…